whatwg/html/CONTRIBUTING.md

 #### Tests

 For normative changes, a corresponding [web-platform-tests](https://github.com/w3c/web-platform-tests) PR is highly appreciated.
 The author and reviewer can be different from the HTML Standard PR.
+If current behavior is unclear, writing tests first can help inform the discussion.
+Typically, both PRs will be merged at the same time.

 If testing is not practical, please explain why and if appropriate [file an issue](https://github.com/w3c/web-platform-tests/issues/new) to follow up later.

 #### Formatting